 The owner of the land that the trees grow on is responsible for the tree.
 If we do not own the land, please contact the legal owner.
+Or speak to your housing association if you are a housing association tenant.

 Usually, we will only remove or cut back a tree if it is dangerous or causing any damage to property.
 Shade, leaves, blossom, pollen or seed distribution are not normally reasons to remove or cut back a tree.